-Community is not the problem, biblical community is.
+Community is not the problem; biblical community is.
 Let me explain.
-Lets take college football for example.
-I personally love college football.
-I wake up on Saturday mornings and watch commentators and analysts talk about the day’s games, predicting wins, loses, and upsets.
+Let’s take college football, for example.
+I love college football.
+I wake up on Saturday mornings and watch commentators and analysts discuss the day’s games, predicting wins, losses, and upsets.
 I have my favorite college football team’s schedule on my calendar.
-I talk with other fans about my team, what is going well and how we are blowing it.
+I talk with other fans about my team, what is going well, and how we are blowing it.
 I buy apparel to wear to outwardly support my team.
-I invite others to know more about my team and connect with those that are like-minded.
+I invite others to know more about my team and connect with like-minded people.
 When I can, I go to games to support my team.
-Basically, I am a passionate fan and a part of my favorite team’s community.
+I am a passionate fan and a part of my favorite team’s community.

-It is not just me, this happens all over the nation.
+It is not just me.
+This happens all over the nation.
 Passionate fans gather with others to cheer on, support, and encourage the hometown team.
-And for the most part, as long as it does not cross into becoming an idol, this is a good and exciting thing.
-The main takeaway from this is people really aren’t scared of community.
-Why is it Christ followers may not be just as excited about biblical community?
-Gathering together to cheer on, support, and encourage in making disciples of Jesus Christ.
+And for the most part, this is a good and exciting thing as long as it does not cross into becoming an idol.
+The main takeaway is that people aren’t scared of the community.
+Why may Christ followers not be as excited about biblical community?
+Why can’t we gather together to cheer on, support, and encourage to make disciples of Jesus Christ?

-One might ask, what is biblical community and how does it differ from any other community effort?
+What is biblical community, and how does it differ from any other community effort?

 Biblical community is when you leverage your influence to lovingly invite others to lean into the instruction that transforms our lives.
 (Acts 2:42-47)

-2. Lovingly Invite.
-When there is an atmosphere of friendship, trust, and accountability , this creates the window to invitation.
+Lovingly Invite.
+When there is an atmosphere of friendship, trust, and accountability, this creates the window to invitation.
 What is the invitation?
-The invitation is to be a part of and invite others to something that is bigger oneself, the mission of God.
-To not only connect with each other but to connect with each other connect in biblical community with the purpose of discovering who God is and how He is continually changes lives.
+The invitation is to be a part of and invite others to something bigger than oneself, the mission of God.
+We need to connect not only with each other but also with each other in the biblical community to discover who God is and how He continually changes lives.

 Acts 2:46 (ESV), “And day by day, attending the temple together and breaking bread in their homes, they received their food with glad and generous hearts,”

-3. Lean into Instruction.
-The main difference in Social Groups/Clubs and Biblical Community is the Bible.
+Lean into Instruction.
+The Bible is the main difference between social groups/clubs and biblical communities.
 Without the Bible, small groups don’t exist.
 This is why it is called biblical community.
 The Bible is the story of God: what He has done, what He is doing, and what He will do.
-It, very simply put, it a life-changer.
-Our mission as Christ followers should be to leverage our influence to lovingly invite others to discover the greatest story ever told.
-To sit with each other on a couch in a living room, with open Bibles, open hearts, and willing to do whatever to make the name of Jesus famous.
+It, very simply put, is a life-changer.
+Our mission as Christ followers should be to leverage our influence to invite others to discover the most remarkable story ever told—to sit with each other on a couch in a living room with open Bibles and hearts and the willingness to do whatever to make the name of Jesus famous.

 Acts 2:42 (ESV), “And they devoted themselves to the apostles’ teaching and the fellowship, to the breaking of bread and the prayers.”

-What is the bottom line, the end result?
-Souls are saved and sanctification is strong.
+What is the bottom line, the result?
+Souls are saved, and sanctification is strong.
 Acts 2:47 (ESV), “praising God and having favor with all the people.
 And the Lord added to their number day by day those who were being saved.”